kekko7072/lms/README.md

 This app was initially developed as an exercise, but quickly became a useful and practical tool for managing everyday links.
 ### Simone Procari, Riccardo Rettore and Francesco Vezzani

+## Release
+Follow build pipeline and then create a release in GitHub.

 ## Build
 ### macOS
 Run on Debug or Release Mode.

 ### Windows
 Follow this [video](https://www.youtube.com/watch?v=XvwX-hmYv0E) to build the .exe file.
 As said in [package instructions](https://pub.dev/packages/sqflite_common_ffi#windows) remember that in <b>release mode</b> you need to add the file sqlite3.dll [downlaod](https://github.com/tekartik/sqflite/raw/master/sqflite_common_ffi/lib/src/windows/sqlite3.dll) in same folder as your executable.
+Then sign the executable with 'signtool sign /a /fd SHA256 /tr http://timestamp.digicert.com /td SHA256 MyFile.exe'.

 ### Linux
 Never tested.